 A traditional economy is a system that relies on customs, history, and time-honored beliefs.
 Tradition guides economic decisions such as production and distribution.
-Traditional economies depend on agriculture, fishing, hunting, gathering, or some combination of the above.
-They use barter instead of money.
+Societies with traditional economies depend on agriculture, fishing, hunting, gathering, or some combination of them.
+They use bartering instead of money.

 Most traditional economies operate in emerging markets and developing countries.
-They are often in Africa, Asia, Latin America, and the Middle East.
-But you can find pockets of traditional economies scattered throughout the world.
+They are often in Africa, Asia, and South America.
+You can also find pockets of traditional economies scattered in developing countries throughout the world.

 First, traditional economies center around a family or tribe.
 They use traditions gained from the elders' experiences to guide day-to-day life and economic decisions.

 Second, a traditional economy exists in a hunter-gatherer and nomadic society.
 These societies cover vast areas to find enough food to support them.
 They follow the herds of animals that sustain them, migrating with the seasons.
 These nomadic hunter-gatherers compete with other groups for scarce natural resources.
 There is little need for trade since they all consume and produce the same things.

 Third, most traditional economies produce only what they need.
 There is rarely surplus or leftovers.
 That makes it unnecessary to trade or create money.

 Fourth, when traditional economies do trade, they rely on bartering.
 It can only occur between groups that don't compete.
 For example, a tribe that relies on hunting exchanges food with a group that relies on fishing.
 Because they just trade meat for fish, there is no need for cumbersome currency.

 Lastly, traditional economies start to evolve once they start farming and settle down.
 They are more likely to have a surplus, such as a bumper crop, that they use for trade.
 When that happens, the groups create some form of money.
 That facilitates trading over long distances.